szaumoor/ZSTweaks/ZSTweaks/README.md

 - Critical hit chances: +10%
 - Critical hits cause bleeding: 1d6 piercing damage immediately, and again each round for 2 rounds

-**Component 1605:** Make The Burning Earth better and the horrendously misleading description no longer so
+**Component 1605:** Make The Burning Earth better improve the horrendously misleading description

 You get this weapon fairly late in BGEE, and it sucks.
 Also, "cold-using creatures" only includes WINTER WOLVES.
 The description is overly generous because there's not much point in calling it "cold-using creatures" if it's only winter wolves.
 Here are the changes: